 - Proactively check the meter network and connection status.

-- Monitor Min and Max voltage readings for network health.
+- Monitor minimum and maximum voltage readings for network health.

 - Review the energy, power, and voltage trends to catch any anomalous patterns.